giovanni-ni/Polimi_AEA-ComputerVisionRoboticArm/README.md

 Si ha un leggero overfitting per Test_size in (0.05, 0.1), mentre è presente overfitting in (0.8, 0.95)

 Test_size ottimale: (0.4, 0.5)

+20/03/2024
+next step: using YOLO to create a neural network